CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

-\textbf{RQ2: How effective is Fault Localization for policy repair?} Next, our second research question aims to determine whether FL improves repair accuracy.
-We compare our two approaches: (1) Baseline, which uses simple prompt consisting of only the faulty policy and requests, and (2) FL-guided repair, which additionally provides the fault localization information discussed in Section~\ref{sec:meth}.
+Our second research question examines how repair accuracy changes as the number of requests increases.
+We compare our two approaches: (1) baseline, which uses a simple prompt consisting of only the faulty policy and requests, and (2) Fault Localization-guided repair, which additionally provides the Fault Localization information discussed in Section~\ref{sec:meth}.

 \textbf{Setup.} To answer RQ2, we use the same experimental setup as RQ1, evaluating both approaches on the same 282 policies with request sizes of \texttt{10}, \texttt{20}, \texttt{30}, and \texttt{50}.
 Both approaches use similar LLM configuration, prompt structure, and repair iteration limits (we set $I$ to 5 iterations).